-While the evening treatment is recommended, if you are using the black walnut, wormwood and cloves more as a preventative or have a limited supply of the herbs then the morning parasite cleanse is the more important one.
+While a midday and evening treatment is recommended, if you are using black walnut, wormwood and cloves more as a preventative, or have a limited supply of the herbs, then the morning parasite cleanse is the most important one.

 It’s also advisable to repeat this treatment for a week, at least every morning.
-You can then take a fortnight off from the last day you used it and repeat it again for another week.
+You can then take two weeks off from the last day you used it and repeat it again for another week.

-Another treatment that I and many other people have had success with is this parasite killing papaya seed smoothie.
+Another anti-parasitic cleanse that I and many other people have had success with is this parasite killing papaya seed smoothie.

-If I ever suspected parasites again (I travel regularly and it does happen, even when you’re careful), I’d use both the Paratrax and the green black walnut hull, wormwood and organic cloves treatment mentioned above and alternate it weekly with the papaya seed smoothie.
+If I ever suspected parasites again (I travel regularly and it does happen), I’d use both the green black walnut hull, wormwood and cloves treatment above, alternated weekly with the papaya seed smoothie.

-There are many positive comments about the effectiveness of this recipe, so if you haven’t yet I’d recommend reading about it in the link above and people’s (sometimes graphic but ultimately relieving) results with using it.
+There are many positive comments about the effectiveness of this recipe and I’d recommend reading the link above and people’s (sometimes graphic but ultimately relieving) results with using it in the comments.